kwertyops/byte-of-python/src/user_input_and_output.md

 print("\"\\n\" is a newline,\nwhile \"\\\'\" is a single quote.")
 ```

-A third way in python to combine multiple strings together and to include variable values within a string is a *formatted string literal*, commonly called an *f-string*.
+A third way in Python to combine multiple strings together and to include variable values within a string is a *formatted string literal*, commonly called an *f-string*.
 Create an f-string by prefixing the string with an `f`, then include any variable values within a pair of curly braces `{}`.
 For example:
 ```python
 print(f"Hello, {username}!")
 ```